MicrosoftDocs/azure-docs/articles/search/search-howto-connecting-azure-sql-mi-to-azure-search-using-indexers.md

 ms.date: 07/31/2023
 ---

-# Index from a SQL managed instance through a public endpoint in Azure Cognitive Search
+# Indexer connections to Azure SQL Managed Instance through a public endpoint

 Indexers in Azure Cognitive Search connect to external data sources over a public endpoint.
 If you're setting up an [Azure SQL indexer](search-howto-connecting-azure-sql-database-to-azure-search-using-indexers.md) for a connection to SQL managed instance, follow the steps in this article to ensure the public endpoint is set up correctly.